richtong/Roo-Code-Docs/docs/features/image-generation.md

 Image Generation is an experimental feature that requires enabling in settings and configuring an OpenRouter API key.
 :::

+## Quick Start

+1. Enable Image Generation in Settings > Experimental and save your OpenRouter API key.
+2. Switch to any coding model you prefer (e.g., Claude 3.7 Sonnet, Gemini Pro, GPT-5 mini).
+3. In chat, type an explicit instruction to create an image (for example: "Generate an image of a low-poly kangaroo mascot on a dark background").
+4. Approve the action and choose a save path (e.g., `images/kangaroo.png`).
+Roo saves the file and shows a preview.

 ---

 ## Key Features